emrecobann/emrecobann/README.md

 ## About Me :

-- 🎓 Studies for A.I Engineering at Hacettepe University, Senior Year Student with a 3.59/4.00 GPA
+- 🎓 AI Engineer, graduated from Hacettepe University with a GPA of 3.59/4.00
 - 🏡 Lives in **Ankara, Turkey**
+- Currently employed at HAVELSAN
-- 🌐 For more information, visit my [web portfolio](https://emrecobann.github.io/)
+- 🌐 Explore more about me on my [web portfolio](https://emrecobann.github.io/)

 ---